SNagaAbhilash/cloud-engineer-test.web.app/README.md

 5.BUILD THE APPLICATION USING THE MAVEN LIFE CYCLE:

-a. mvn validate- it will validate the web application if pom.xml is present or not
+a. mvn validate- it will validate the the language is compatable to build with maven or not

 b.mvn compile- it will convert human readable to machine readable

 c.mvn test-to check if the application is converted to machine readable

-d.mvn package- it will build the application and convert into WAR or JAR file
+d.mvn package- it will build the application and convert into WAR or JAR file.

+note: 1.the errors we get while building the application is plugins and versions hence we have to update the plugins and versions---------

+      2.after building the application it will create a directory called "target" inside ot will create WAR OR JAR FILE.

+6.INSTALL APACHE TOMCAT TO DEPLOY OR HOST JAVA BASED APPLICATIONS:

+a.to install tomcat to the ec2 instance use - wget https://dlcdn.apache.org/tomcat/tomcat-9/v9.0.96/bin/apache-tomcat-9.0.96.tar.gz(tomcat 9 version)

+b.after installing the tomcat we have to unzip the file so use- tar -xvf  apache-tomcat-9.0.96.tar.gz

+7.START THE TOMCAT SERVER:

+go to the tomcat in the tomcat we have lot of files and floders so go to the bin folder and start the server- ./startup.sh

+Configure security group settings to allow inbound traffic on port 8080(tomcat port number) (HTTP).

+8.Configuration:

+a.Ensure the necessary configurations are set in your application

+b.Modify context.xml in Tomcat if you need to change the default settings

+c.edit the manager and host manager to deploy or host application